What is Chikungunya?

 The most common symptoms of chikungunya include fever and joint pain.
 Additional symptoms may involve headaches, vomiting, nausea, back pain, and skin rashes.
 Chikungunya symptoms can be divided into two stages: acute and chronic.
 Let’s delve into each stage in detail.

-- Rheumatism caused by CHIKV is the most common manifestation of the chronic stage.
+- Chikungunya-associated arthritis is the most common chronic manifestation

 Diagnosis of Chikungunya

-The standard way for a lab to diagnose a virus is to test serum or plasma for the virus, viral nucleic acid, virus-specific immunoglobulin (Ig) M, and virus-neutralizing antibodies.
+The standard way for a lab to diagnose a virus is to test blood for the virus, viral nucleic acid, virus-specific immunoglobulin (Ig) M, and virus-neutralizing antibodies.

 Some of the lab findings are:

-- Leukopenia is characterised by a decrease in the number of white blood cells in the blood.
+- Leukopenia or a decrease in the number of white blood cells in the blood.

-- Mild thrombocytopenia is a deficiency of platelets in the blood.
+- Mild thrombocytopenia or deficiency of platelets in the blood.

-- A slight increase in C-reactive protein: The liver produces the protein known as C-reactive protein (CRP).
-When there is inflammation in the body, CRP levels rise.
+- A slight increase in C-reactive protein: CRP levels increase when there is inflammation in the body

 - Hepatic cytolysis: This condition is frequently the result of the synthesis of reactive metabolites through the cytochrome P450 system that target the liver’s structural elements and can cause harmful immune allergic reactions or autoimmune hepatitis.

-- Lymphopenia is a condition in which your blood does not contain enough white blood cells, known as lymphocytes.
+- Lymphopenia where your blood does not contain enough white blood cells, known as lymphocytes.

 Treatment of Chikungunya

-- As a result, only painkillers and nonsteroidal anti-inflammatory drugs are used to treat the acute stage (NSAIDs).
+- Thus, only painkillers and nonsteroidal anti-inflammatory drugs (NSAIDs) are used to treat the acute stage.

 Prevention of Chikungunya